EgyRevDev/MilitaryCourtsMap/README.md

 MilitaryCourtsMap
 =================
-This project is mainly for development of a Map for Military Courts to Civilians all over the world
+This project is mainly for development of an interactive Map about the state of Military Courts to Civilians around the world